petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/calendar/using-the-calendar-widget.md

 ## Adding New Calendars

-1. Click on the arrow to the right of the My Calendars header and select *Add Calendar* from the menu.
+1. Click the arrow to the right of the My Calendars header and select *Add Calendar* from the menu.
 Fill in the *Add Calendar* form.

 1. Give the calendar a name and a description.

 1. Set a time zone.

-1. Pick a color to color code events whenever multiple calendar events are displayed at once.
+1. Pick a color for this calendar's events whenever multiple calendar events are displayed at once.

 1. Decide if the calendar should be the user's default, automatically shown whenever the widget is displayed.